ucgmsim/GMSimViz/README.md

 ### Dependencies
 The GMSimViz depends on the following software packages.

-* Python (>=2.7) tested with 2.7 and 3.6.
+* Python (>=2.7) tested with 2.7 and 3.6->3.8.
 Which version do I have?
 Run `/usr/bin/env python --version`.
 * Numpy (https://www.numpy.org https://pypi.org/project/numpy/) for Python version (>= 1.10) tested with 1.10, 1.13 and 1.14
 * MPI4Py (https://bitbucket.org/mpi4py/ https://pypi.org/project/mpi4py/) for Python version and mpi backend (https://www.open-mpi.org dependency of mpi4py)
 * H5Py (http://www.h5py.org/ https://pypi.org/project/h5py/) for Python version and hdf5 backend (https://support.hdfgroup.org/HDF5/ dependency of h5py)
-* GMT (>=r19922) requires release after 5.4.4 (currently unavailable) versions prior to r19922 will have bugs but GMSimViz is designed to work with GMT (>=5.2) tested with Ghostscript 9.18, 9.21 was found to produce glitches
+* GMT (>=r19922) requires release after 5.4.4 versions prior to r19922 will have bugs but GMSimViz is designed to work with GMT (>=5.2) tested with Ghostscript 9.18, 9.50, 9.53, between 9.18 and 9.50 were found to produce glitches as well as 9.52.
 * FFMpeg built with image2/png, h.264 encoder support (standard installation) tested with version 3.3
 * gawk